Faltenreich/faltenreich.github.io/_posts/2022-11-13-compose-multiplatform.md

 }
 ```

-Compose Multiplatform is working on Android and technically also on iOS.
+Compose Multiplatform is working on Android and theoretically also on iOS.
 Support for the latter has been introduced with version 1.2.0-alpha1 early 2022 and is still in alpha state.
 This becomes apparent as the experimental support for Apple's UIKit has to be enabled via opt-in and features like the preview or JUnit 4 extensions do not work yet.
+Getting Compose for iOS to work alone is like a gamble and requires some workarounds, depending on the local machine.

 ### Material

-If KMM is the easel and Compose Multiplatform the canvas we are painting on, then we are still missing brush and paint.
+If KMM is the easel and Compose Multiplatform the canvas, then we are still missing brush and paint.
 This is where Material Design come into play.
-Google's design language is well-established on Android and at least temporarily known on iOS (until sunsetting this implementation on July 15, 2021 at the rise of SwiftUI), so most teams should be familiar with this framework.
+Google's design language is well-established on Android and at least temporarily known on iOS (until [sunsetting this implementation in 2021](https://github.com/material-components/material-components-ios/#what-maintenance-mode-means-for-mdc-ios) at the rise of SwiftUI), so most teams should be familiar with this framework.
 It is yet to be seen how and when Apple's design language will be introduced to Compose Multiplatform, but that may just be another expected and actual declaration, similarily to how Flutter handled platform-dependant theming.
 Time will tell.

-Material for Compose Multiplatform offers a slightly different set of components compared to Android's Jetpack Compose since KMM requires support for every platform.
+Material for Compose Multiplatform offers a slightly different set of components compared to Android's Jetpack Compose, since KMM requires support for every platform.
 If there is no pendant on iOS, then Android will not be supported either.
 One example for this is the DropdownMenu which has no counterpart on iOS and is therefore not available.
 Material Design is currently transitioning to version 3 which is already available but still experimental and therefore has to be enabled via opt-in.

 | Requirement | Android | iOS | KMM |
 | ----------- | ------- | --- | --- |